EMBiRLab/HASEL_Characterization/index.markdown

 The movements of the HASEL actuators were captured via a video camera.
 Images are extracted from the videos when the actuators are steady at their peak curvature during each three second actuation.
 The images are then cropped  -->
-The data collection and analysis process is described in the paper.
+A more thorough manufacturing, data collection, and analysis process is described in the paper.

 <!-- *TODO: add experimental methods figure* -->
 ![](Fig3.jpg)